 Members of the University of Southampton

-You receive an email from the Library stating the thesis can be collected from the Hartley Library Loans Desk ( print theses are reference only but will be held at the Hartley Library Loans Desk for consultation for 3 weeks) or provided on an encrypted CD-Rom.
+You receive an email from the Library stating the thesis can be collected from the Hartley Library Loans Desk ( print theses are reference only but will be held at the Hartley Library Loans Desk for consultation for 3 weeks) or provided as a PDF via the Safesend.

 Complete a thesis request form and submit it to the Inter-Library Loans section of your own library, who will request the thesis on your behalf.
-If the thesis is loanable, a searchable PDF of the thesis may be sent to you on a non-returnable CD-ROM.
+If the thesis is loanable, a searchable PDF of the thesis may be sent to you via Safesend.

-The Library does not normally hold undergraduate or taught masters dissertations, with a few exceptions detailed below.
+The Library does not normally hold undergraduate or taught masters dissertations.
 University of Southampton students should enquire at their Faculty Office regarding any local arrangements for access to previous students' dissertations or final year projects.